 effects of changes.
 When one part of the page, like a style

-attribute, changes, other things that depends on it, like that element’s
+attribute, changes, other things that depend on it, like that element’s

 size, change as well.
 So we’ll need to construct a detailed